sstrinic/CF-eBPF/README.md

 ```

 This command will install the necessary dependencies and tools required for the eBPF project on Fedora Linux.
-If you want to test project on other Linux distors, you should find proper way to setup bcc on your Linux distro.
+If you want to test project on other Linux distors, you should find proper way to setup bcc and bpftrace on your Linux distro.

+## Execution

+For running scripts first change dir to ebpf-project with:
+`cd ebpf-project/`
+To run the code for bcc scripts use:
+`sudo python3 ebpf.py`
+To run the code for bpftrace scripts use:
+`sudo bpftrace bpftrace/test.bt`